 WESL Logo

 JavaScript / TypeScript applications use a tool or library to transpile WESL for use in WebGPU.
-To support the wide variety of JavaScript buid environments, there are many WESL integration options.
+To support the wide variety of JavaScript build environments, there are many WESL integration options.

 #WESL with JavaScript Bundlers